MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/prepare-for-cookie-samesite-policy.md

 ### Known issue with Dynamics NAV cumulative updates for November and December

 In Chrome 80 Beta or older Chrome versions where **Cookies without SameSite must be secure** (`chrome://flags/#cookies-without-same-site-must-be-secure`) is **Enabled**, the web client will not load when using HTTP protocol.
 A fix for this issue will be included in the January 2020 updates.
 For now, the workaround is to either switch to HTTPS or set `chrome://flags/#cookies-without-same-site-must-be-secure` to **Disabled**.

+### Frequently Asked Questions

+** Is access from mobile apps affected?**
+In the short-term, the Dynamics NAV or Business Central store apps for tablet and phone should not be affected.
+However, there is evidence from each of the major browsers that their new security policies will eventually also roll out to the technology which our mobile apps rely on.
+We recommend you minimize risk and take action as outlined in this article.

+** Are Control AddIns affected?**
+Custom Control AddIns sometimes rely on Business Central's authentication with Azure AD.
+Whether this is impacted by the cookie policy changes is highly dependent on your implementation to handle Azure AD.
+We recommend you minimize risk and take action as outlined in this article.

+** Is the Dynamics NAV Windows Client affected?**
+The Dynamics NAV Windows client may be configured to authenticate using Azure AD.
+In this case, the change in cookie policy has no effect on access to the Windows client.